ParedesGab/PP2-memory-game/README.md

 + The intention was to have a simple yet impactful background that would immediately introduce the galactic theme of the Memory Game.

-+ Importantly, the same background is used across all pages.

-+ In addition, the fun universe background allows the title and buttons to stand out.
++ This same background is used across all pages and it allows the title and buttons to stand out.

 **Home Menu Buttons**